-“Project: Box in Art” to beautify Downtown streetscape with mini murals
+“Project: Box Art” to beautify Downtown streetscape with mini murals

-The Oxnard Downtown Improvement District (ODID) invites artists to add “curb appeal” to Downtown streets by creating mini murals on utility boxes.
+The Oxnard Downtown Management District (ODMD) invites artists to add “curb appeal” to Downtown streets by creating mini murals on utility boxes.

 Proposed art will be evaluated by a panel comprised of Downtown stakeholders and local artists.
-Winning proposals will be awarded a $300 artist honorarium plus a $100 voucher for the purchase of paints and materials from partner Vista Paints.
+Winning proposals will be awarded a $300 artist honorarium plus a $100 voucher for the purchase of paints and materials.
 Graphic designers may also submit work that may be printed and applied as a vinyl wrap.

-To apply, please review the Call for Artists (PDF) at http://goo.gl/l2C6nl and submit an application as instructed.
+To apply, please review the Call for Artists (PDF) and submit an application as instructed.
 Program open as long as there are boxes available to paint.
-Email to firstname.lastname@example.org, or by mail or in person to the ODID offices at 519 South C Street, Oxnard.
+Email to firstname.lastname@example.org, or by mail or in person to the ODMD offices at 519 South C Street, Oxnard.